sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 - **Static** :  when an entry is created in the table, the exact physical address (PA) is known; there is no mapping (lookup).
-- **Mapping** : for a particular entry, the desired behavior is to route to dynamic destination based on mapping, in order to apply different actions than the ones associated with the rest of the traffic.
+- **Mapping** : for a particular entry, the desired behavior is to route to dynamic destination based on mapping, in order to apply packet transformatoin actions apart from the ones associated with the rest of the traffic.

 ## Routing examples